AbhishekCCT/course-plotting-python/00_Plotting/01_Plotting Basics/00_Importing Libraries/index.md

 ```

 In addition, we can import other libraries which might be useful to us.
-In general, **numpy** tends to be very nice as it allows mathematical operations with vectors, so you may hear me reference this commonly as well.
+In general, **numpy** tends to be very nice as it allows mathematical operations with vectors, so you may hear me referencing this commonly as well.